 These are many of the reasons why just about everyone—good church choirs, middle and high school choirs, professional choirs, volunteer community choirs, college choirs, big and not-so-big choirs—sings the Thompson Alleluia.

-(I hope that this somewhat jaunty apologia doesn’t detract from the profound love I have for the text, which, though only one word, “Alleluia,” is the most important text—“Praise the Lord”—anyone could ever set.
+(This somewhat jaunty apologia shouldn’t detract from the profound love I have for the text, which, though only one word, “Alleluia,” is the most important text—“Praise the Lord”—anyone could ever set.
 I’ve cavalierly ticked the boxes that I noticed in the Randall Thompson, but there is an essence that cannot be put into any box.
 It is the first thing I mentioned about the Thompson, which is the same in all great works, and which is the only thing I honestly did strive for.
 I hope that my Alleluia, also, is beautiful.)